 The programme will take its point of departure from the pathways for change established under the previous DAPP 2017-2022.
-However, with a stronger systemic approach and with youth as a target group, pathways will take new turns.
-The overall pathway involves a journey of addressing and engaging youth through the support portfolio of the programme: human rights, prevention of violence and torture, free media, and gender equality.
+However, with a stronger systemic approach and with youth as target group, pathways will take new turns.
+The overall pathway involves a journey of addressing and engaging youth through the support portfolio of the programme: human rights, gender equality, prevention of violence and torture and free media.
 The journey involves two specific pathways of engagement with/support to both duty bearers and rights holders.
-It then moves on to supporting dialogues and interlinkages between all stakeholders in the human rights system focusing on strengthening trust and the social contract between duty bearers and especially youth rights holders.
+It then moves on to supporting dialogues and interlinkages between duty bearers and rights holders focusing on strengthening trust and the social contract between duty bearers and especially youth rights holders.
 A strengthened social contract is expected to create a larger space for youth engagement and active citizenship thereby opening one of several pathways towards DAPP's vision of a better life for young people.